yyl404/yoloe-yyl/README.md

 # Generate LVIS with single class for evaluation during training
 python tools/generate_lvis_sc.py

-# Similar to visual prompt, because only the specialized prompt embedding is trained, we can adopt the detection pipleline with less training time
+# Similar to visual prompt, because only the specialized prompt embedding is trained, we can adopt the detection pipeline with less training time
 python tools/convert_segm2det.py
 python train_pe_free.py
 # After training, please use tools/get_pf_free_segm.py to add the segmentation head